BestTimesToVisit.com Logo

 nightlife

-As dusk settles over Siem Reap, ascend to one of Pub Street's vibrant rooftop bars for a refreshing cocktail and panoramic views of the bustling town below.
-It's a lively spot to soak in the energetic atmosphere and watch the transition from day to night, with the neon lights beginning to twinkle.
+As dusk settles, ascend to one of Pub Street's many rooftop bars for a refreshing cocktail and panoramic views of the bustling city below.
+It's a fantastic way to unwind after a day of exploration and soak in the lively evening atmosphere.

 Best time: Year-round